Features and highlights

 Health promotion requires a village approach drawing expertise from a number of disciplines.
 Students from a variety of undergraduate majors may find this minor appealing as it provides a credentialing opportunity for individuals interested in the wide variety of careers that focus on improving the well-being of individuals and populations.

+All core courses in this minor are offered in a hybrid format.
 Course activities enable students to translate what they are learning directly into practice and to work with peers, community members, and experts to tackle real health issues and priorities.
 Consequently, projects and assignments also help to enhance the students’ professional portfolios, networks, and marketability.

 Students in the minor will examine factors that impact health inequities, human rights, and health promotion practice by using a holistic, social ecological framework.